 Modifying or reconstructing 79.6 miles of fencing (43.9 miles reconstructed and 35.7 miles reconstructed as electric only) would provide for the secure containment of bison within designated pastures and adequate separation from adjacent allotments.
-Other range improvements, such as water developments and tanks, would be installed, used, maintained, and/or modified in a manner consistent with multiple use management, and as agreed to in a Cooperative Agreement (43 CFR 4120.3-I(a)).
+Other range improvements, such as water developments and tanks, would be installed, used, maintained, and/or modified in a manner consistent with multiple use management, and as agreed to in a Cooperative Agreement (43 CFR 4120.3-I(a)) and contingent upon site-specific cultural resource inventory results.